Patchwork53/abflownet/README.md

 ## Visualization of Proteins

 For the visualization of antibody–antigen interactions, we used the 5MES protein complex.
 This structure features a broadly neutralizing antibody bound to the HIV-1 envelope glycoprotein (gp120), offering a clear view of the paratope-epitope interface.
-The antibody chains are denoted as chains A and B, while the antigen is represented by chain a.

-To create publication-quality visualizations, we used **PyMOL**.
+To create publication-quality visualizations, we used [**PyMOL**](https://pymol.org/).
 The following script can be used to generate a consistent view highlighting specific complementarity-determining regions (CDRs), with general placeholders that can be adapted for different structures or regions of interest.

 Save the following as a `.pml` script and run it in PyMOL after loading the desired PDB: